-Brand application is simply the rollout of your brand on all of your marketing materials and customer touchpoints.
+Brand application is simply the rollout of your brand on your marketing materials and customer touchpoints.

 How do I even start to plan a Brand Application rollout?

 What are the most important things to consider with Brand Applications?

-It’s a great example of considering all your touch-points and applications that need to be considered.
-After writing a book chasing a publishing deal and probably getting the book printed on a recycled paper stock this final hurdle of brand application just got missed.
+It’s a great example of considering all your touch-points and applications.
+The final brand application was missed after writing a book chasing a publishing deal and probably getting the text printed on recycled paper stock.
 This single sheet of cellophane undid so much hard work.

 Activate your brand based on: